fabioscagliola/Cracking-The-Coding-Interview/README.md

 Write code to remove duplicates from an unsorted linked list.
 How would you solve this problem if a temporary buffer is not allowed?

+### 2.2 Return Kth to Last

+Implement an algorithm to find the kth to last element of a singly linked list.